rjwthree/Tail_Simulations/README.md

 This simulation computes the power to detect a variance difference with real VRs ranging from 1.1 to 1.4 and sample sizes from 20 to 15,000.
 Higher real VRs and larger samples produce greater power.

-Results from sample sizes up to 1,000 are plotted [here](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/Levene%201000%20Figure.png):
+Results from sample sizes up to 1,000 are plotted [below](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/Levene%201000%20Figure.png).
+The paper mentioned above by Kersey and colleagues (2018) performed Levene’s procedure on their test score data.
+Although they found homogeneous variance in every sample, it is clear from the figure below that their sample sizes made this conclusion nearly inevitable.
+As noted above, they calculated statistical power for mean differences but did not note that they were underpowered to detect variance differences using Levene's test.

 <p align="center">
 <img src="https://github.com/rjwthree/Tail_Simulations/blob/master/Levene%201000%20Figure.png" width="700" height="600"/>